 Family Worker Support

-Lois Robins, Assistant Family Worker
+Lois Robins, Family Worker firstname.lastname@example.org

 If you feel you need any help or support or are struggling with mental health problems during these very difficult times, please follow the links below or seek professional advice from your GP:-

-It is not compulsory for our children to wear a uniform, all we ask is that they are dressed comfortably and appropriately for the weather and for activities both indoors and out.
+It is not compulsory for our children to wear a uniform, all we ask is that children are dressed comfortably and appropriately for the weather and for activities both indoors and out.
 If you would, however, like to purchase Grasmere polo shirts, sweatshirts or fleece jackets, then these can be ordered from JS Sports via the link:

 For tips and advice on what to do and whether your child is ready, go to